Brookline Interfaith Thanksgiving Worship Service - for all Ages

 Rev. Richard Burden of All Saints' Parish in Brookline MA delivered this beautiful message at the annual Brookline Interfaith Thanksgiving Service, November 24, 2024.

-"Come with me in the WABAC Machine…back to May of 1980.
-That’s when the volcano in Washington State, the one the native tribes called “the Smoker” (because it was often venting steam) finally exploded sending a column of smoke and ash 80,000 feet into the air.
+steam) finally exploded sending a column of smoke and ash 80,000 feet into the air.
 The heat was so intense that glaciers which had been on the mountain for centuries melted in an instant and became massive mudslides that flattened everything within 230 square miles.
 Thousands of large mammals, millions of fish and aquatic life were wiped out.
 Remarkably only 57 humans died, but homes, highways, railways…everything within hundreds of miles…was gone…reduced to an absolute wasteland..
 If you remember the eruption of Mount Saint Helens, or if you’ve seen pictures of the devastation, you would be sure that the area would lie in ruins and be utterly uninhabitable for decades.
 But that’s not what happened.
+Less than three months after the explosion, freshly disturbed earth started turning up in the blast

-Less than three months after the explosion, freshly disturbed earth started turning up in the blast zone, and emerging from the ash were tiny northern pocket gophers.
-Who had been protected because they live underground.
-The next year, prairie lupines flowers appeared…less than four miles from the crater and these plants were not struggling…they were flourishing…
+because they live underground.
+The next year, prairie lupines flowers appeared…less than four miles from the crater and these plants were not struggling…they were flourishing… The year after that, scientists moved a group of gophers from the south side of the volcano to

-The year after that, scientists moved a group of gophers from the south side of the volcano to devastated northern zone for a single day.
+devastated northern zone for a single day.
 Six years later, in the small patch of earth the gophers worked for 24 hours, there were 40,000 new plants.
+Forty-four years later, that devastated area is alive with plants…and animals abound, and trout

-So what am I most thankful for?
-Right here.
-Right now.
-I am most thankful for you.
-For your presence…your witness…for your showing up…and being refugia…For creating spaces for life… and health…and hope to flourish and thrive.
+presence…your witness…for your showing up…and being refugia…For creating spaces for life… and health…and hope to flourish and thrive.
 May this ground we have turned over tonight with our songs, and prayers, become a rich soil for a robust life lived in harmony with one another and with all of God’s creation.
-Amen.
+Amen. - Rev. Richard Burden, Thanksgiving, 2024

 May all be blessed with a happy, peaceful and bountiful Thanksgiving.